bartdag/recodoc2/README.rst

 Requirements for Code Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These libraries and programs are required to analyze Java codebases.
-Code
+Analyzing
-Analysis is also a prerequisite for Java snippet parsing, model linking,
+Java codebases is a prerequisite for Java snippet parsing, model linking,
 documentation improvements recommendation.
 If you plan to only use Support
 Channel or Documentation Analysis, you do not need these libraries and
 programs.